agentmark-ai/agentmark/README.md

 ## Models

-By default, PromptDX doesn't support any model providers.
+By default, AgentMark doesn't support any model providers.
 Instead, support must be added through our plugins.
 Here's a list of currently supported plugins you can start using.

 ### Built-In Model Plugins